Information for high school counselors, college advisers, Community-Based Organization, educators and independent counselors

 Sign up for a virtual information session, video chat or phone call with an Admission Counselor.

-St. Mary’s is Test-Free for Fall 2023 Freshmen Admission
+St. Mary’s is Test-Optional for Fall 2024 Undergraduate Admission

 Students who apply to St. Mary’s are fully considered for freshmen scholarships.
 The Office of Undergraduate Admission is committed to a holistic review of each student for admission and for scholarship opportunities.